This page has been translated automatically.

 • Buttons of the VR controller, including the touch buttons.
 They can be either pressed or released in the current frame or continuously pressed or touched for multiple frames in a row, including the current one.

 • Axes of the VR controller that detect 1-dimensional movement of the control.
 Depending on the type of the VR controller, there can be a different number of axes.
-Usually, there are 3 axes, however, UNIGINE supports up to 4.
+Usually, there are 3 or 4 axes.

-An axis can be mapped to a control of one of the following types (also referred to as an axis type): trackpad, joystick, or trigger.
-Each axis type has a different number of reserved axes.
+An axis can be mapped to a control of one of the supported types, also referred to as an axis type.

 Notice